Engee documentation

 Dependencies

-To enable this parameter, set the Geometry parameters to URA.
+To enable this parameter, set the Geometry parameter to `URA'.

-Lattice of URA element positions specified as Rectangular or Triangular.
+A grid of URA element positions, specified as Rectangular or `Triangular'.

-• Rectangular - aligns all elements in row and column directions.
+• 'Rectangular' – aligns all elements in the row and column directions.

 Dependencies

-The elements of planar antenna arrays lie in a plane orthogonal to the selected antenna array normal direction.
+The elements of the flat antenna arrays lie in a plane orthogonal to the selected direction of the antenna array normal.

-The sighting directions of the elements are indicated along the normal direction of the antenna array:
+The viewing directions of the elements are indicated along the direction of the antenna array normal:

 x

-The elements of the antenna array lie in the yz-plane.
-All element height vectors are directed along the x axis.
+The elements of the antenna array are located in yz-planes.
+All the height vectors of the elements are directed along the x axis.

 y

-The elements of the antenna array lie in the zx-plane.
-All axial direction vectors of the elements are directed along the y axis.
+The antenna array elements lie in the zx-plane.
+All the vectors of the axial direction of the elements are directed along the y axis.

 z

 The elements of the antenna array lie in the xy-plane.
-All element axial direction vectors are directed along the z-axis.
+All the vectors of the axial direction of the elements are directed along the z axis.

 Dependencies

-To enable this parameter, set the Geometry parameters to URA or UCA.
+To enable this parameter, set the Geometry parameter to URA or `UCA'.

-The radius of the UCA antenna array specified as a positive scalar.
+The radius of the UCA antenna array, set as a positive scalar.

 Dependencies